Home | List of Talks | About | Search

 July 2, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi explains how karma is the source of our lives.
-He reviews Twelve Chain Causation (or the Twelve-Linked Chain of Causation, or the Twelve Links of Dependent Origination), noting that karma is samskara (link two) and bhava (link ten), and these are produced by avidyā (the first link: ignorance).
-But avidyā is really vitality: this is how we get into the human world of the present moment.
-He describes four stages of zazen, and five related consciousnesses: vitarka (thought), vicāra (discursive thinking), prīti (joyful interest), sukha (happiness), and samādhi (oneness).
-The descriptions of prīti and sukha in particular may be helpful in understanding what is meant when we see the words joy and happiness in English translations of Buddhist scriptures.
-Ultimately, the only way to understand karma is to do zazen.
+He reviews the Twelve-Linked Chain of Causation, noting that karma is samskara (link two) and bhava (link ten).
+So karma originates from the first link: avidyā (ignorance).
+This means that avidyā is really vitality – it is how we get into the human world of the present moment.
+Our karma cannot be understood intellectually; the way to understand karma is to return to the source, which is to do zazen (sitting meditation).
+That is how we can look at who we are and where we are, and experience real joy.
+Katagiri Roshi describes four stages of zazen and five related consciousnesses; in particular, the descriptions of prīti and sukha may be helpful in understanding what is meant when we see the words joy and happiness in English translations of Buddhist texts.
 In the fourth stage of zazen, we are exactly one in the realm of source, which is karma.
 Then we can see what karma is.

 Karma: Unmanifested Karma